akblakney/WAV-RNG/README.md

 For the min-entropy, I used the `rand_test.py` script (included) on the even and odd bytes of the .wav file.
 The even bytes received a score of 7.93 bits/byte, while the odd bytes received a score of 5.57 bits/byte.

 To summarize, we saw the odd bytes were highly autocorrelated, and had a non-uniform byte distribution.
 We further saw that the odd bytes failed two i.i.d. tests, and appear to have an entropy ranging from 2 - 5.5 bits/byte.
 On the other hand, the even bytes were not autocorrelated and had a uniform distribution.
 Further, they passed two i.i.d. tests, and seem to have an entropy close to 8 bits/byte.
 All in all, it is clear that the even bytes are a good source of entropy, if not truly random data (i.i.d.).
+(Later, in the [testing](#testing) section I discuss a few indications that the even bytes on their own are not completely random, but it is clear that they are a good source of entropy that we can use to get i.i.d. random samples).

 Therefore, with reason to believe the even bytes are random, I used this as the basis of the RNG: given a .wav file, simply take the even bytes and output them as random data.
-There is one post-processing catch: before passing off the even bytes as random, they are fed to the SHA-512 hash function in 128-byte blocks to produce 64-byte blocks.
+There is one post-processing catch: before passing off the even bytes as random, they are fed to the SHA-512 hash function in 192-byte blocks to produce 64-byte blocks.
 This is discussed in the next subsection.

 ### Extracting randomness with hash functions